michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0115.md

 - adj: openly distrustful and unwilling to confide
 - adj: not as expected
 ### Family
-suspicious: oversuspicious, suspiciousest, suspiciously, suspiciousness, unsuspicious+;suspect: suspected, suspectedly, suspecting, suspectingly, suspects, suspicion;suspected: unsuspected;suspecting: unsuspecting;suspicion: suspicions, suspicious;unsuspected: unsuspectedly;unsuspecting: unsuspectingly;unsuspicious: unsuspiciously
+- suspicious: oversuspicious, suspiciousest, suspiciously, suspiciousness, unsuspicious+
+- suspect: suspected, suspectedly, suspecting, suspectingly, suspects, suspicion
+- suspected: unsuspected
+- suspecting: unsuspecting
+- suspicion: suspicions, suspicious
+- unsuspected: unsuspectedly
+- unsuspecting: unsuspectingly
+- unsuspicious: unsuspiciously
 ### Examples
 - The document was intended to help companies mitigate Russian hacking and report any suspicious activity to the government.
 - Police did not say whether Ms Tierney's death was being treated as suspicious.